 Our business of developing and selling residential premises is extensively regulated in the PRC.
 We are required to comply with various PRC laws and regulations, as well as policies and procedures prescribed by local authorities to implement such laws and regulations.
 In particular, the PRC government exerts considerable direct and indirect influence on the development of the PRC property sector by imposing industry policies and other economic measures, which, among other things, control foreign exchange, taxation, foreign investment and the supply of land for property development.
-Through these policies and measures, the PRC government may raise the benchmark interest rates of commercial banks, place additional limitations on the ability of commercial banks to make loans to property developers and property purchasers, impose additional taxes and levies on property sales, impose foreign exchange restriction on cross-border investment and financing related activities and restrict foreign investment in the PRC property sector and restrict or reduce the supply of land for property development.
+Through these policies and measures, the PRC government may raise the benchmark interest rates of commercial banks, place additional limitations on the ability of commercial banks to make loans to property developers and property purchasers, impose additional taxes and levies on property sales, impose foreign investment in the PRC property sector and restrict or reduce the supply of land for property development.
 In the event that we breach any applicable laws, rules, regulations or restrictions, we may be subject to fines or penalties, which may have a material adverse effect on our business, results of operations and financial condition.